Religious orientation: Extrinsic

-Prejudice
+Prejudice by extrinsic people

-Hunsberger & Jackson did a review of studies on religious orientation that had taken place since 1990 (2005).
+In 2005, Hunsberger and Jackson reviewed studies on religious orientation that had taken place since 1990.
 Links have been made between prejudice and religious orientation, but there has been no agreement on the relationship with intolerance.
 This is because there are many targets of prejudice, such as race, ethnicity, gender, sexual orientation, and age.
-Hunsberger and Jackson have found support for the idea that the target of prejudice is important when looking at prejudice and religious orientation relationships.
-After careful analysis, they have found that extrinsic orientation is positively related to racial/ethnic and gay/lesbian intolerance.
-People who measure high in extrinsic religious orientation have a utilitarian approach and view religion as a meaningful source of social status.
-Having high extrinsic religious orientation means you conform to popular trends, such trends including prejudice.
-The validity of the religious orientation scales have proved debatable, thus relationships to prejudice have either supported or refuted Allport and Ross's theories (Hunsberger & Jackson, 2005).
+Hunsberger and Jackson found support for the idea that the target of prejudice is important when looking at prejudice and religious orientation relationships.
+They found that extrinsic orientation is positively related to racial or ethnic and gay or lesbian intolerance.
+People who measure high in extrinsic religious orientation have a utilitarian approach, view religion as a meaningful source of social status, and conform to popular trends, including prejudice.
+The validity of the religious orientation scales has proven debatable, and relationships to prejudice have either supported or refuted Allport and Ross's theories.

 Intrinsic

-According to Whitley and Kite, a person with an Intrinsic Religious Orientation sincerely believes in their religion and all its teachings and attempts to live their life as their religion teaches that they should (Whitley & Kite, 2010).
+According to Whitley and Kite, a person with an intrinsic religious orientation sincerely believes in their religion and all or most of its teachings and attempts to live their life as it teaches.
 This agrees with what Daniel Batson implies; that while a person with an extrinsic religious orientation sees religion as a means to an end, a person with an intrinsic orientation sees their religion as that end.
-To them their religion is, "An active directing force, not just a tool used to reach self-serving ends."
+To them their religion is "an active directing force, not just a tool used to reach self-serving ends."
 Those with this orientation find their religion to be the most important aspect of their life and seek to contextualize other aspects of their life through their religion.